phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

 - When we stop a job, it creates an evaluation which is used to stop all the existing allocations.
-If we now query the job status, we can see it is now marked as `dead (stopped)`, indicating that the job has been stopped and Nomad is no longer running it:
+- If we now query the job status, we can see it is now marked as `dead (stopped)`.
+  - Indicating that the job has been stopped and Nomad is no longer running it:

 ```shell
 $ nomad status example